Turn your ability to lend a compassionate, listening ear into a career where your commitment to helping others is front and centre

 • Only program of its kind in Ontario to offer three streams of specialization

-• Complete your degree as a psychology generalist or specialize in either therapeutic practices or behavioural sciences
+• Complete your degree as a psychology generalist or specialize in either therapeutic practices or behavioural science

 • Opportunity for a paid internship